Weald-Creative/Kairos-SDK-iOS/README.md

 ## What You'll Need
-* An iOS app targeting at least iOS version 6.1
+* An XCode iOS app project targeting 6.1 or greater
 * An iOS device (6.1+) with a camera
 * Internet connectivity for your device